Anti-tank warfare: Suicide bombing

 Chinese suicide bomber putting on an explosive vest made out of Model 24 hand grenades to use in an attack on Japanese tanks at the Battle of Taierzhuang.

 Chinese troops in the Second Sino-Japanese War used suicide bombing against Japanese tanks.
 Chinese troops strapped explosives like grenade packs or dynamite to their bodies and threw themselves under Japanese tanks to blow them up.
 This tactic was used during the Battle of Shanghai, where a Chinese suicide bomber stopped a Japanese tank column by exploding himself beneath the lead tank, and at the Battle of Taierzhuang where dynamite and grenades were strapped on by Chinese troops who rushed at Japanese tanks and blew themselves up.
 During one incident at Taierzhuang, Chinese suicide bombers obliterated four Japanese tanks with grenade bundles.

-North Korean tanks were attacked by South Koreans with suicide tactics during the North Korean invasion of the South.
+South Koreans attacked North Korean tanks with suicide tactics during the North Korean invasion of the South.

-American tanks at Seoul were attacked by North Korean suicide squads, who used satchel charges.
+North Korean suicide squads attacked American tanks at Seoul, who used satchel charges.
 A North Korean soldier who exploded an American tank with a suicide bomb named Li Su-Bok is hailed as a hero in North Korean propaganda.

 During the Iran–Iraq War, the Iranian Mohammad Hossein Fahmideh blew himself up under an Iraqi tank with a grenade.

 According to the Sudanese writer Mansour Al-Hadj, Sudanese jihadists were trained to attack enemy tanks by suicide bombing them.

 Korean War

 The initial assault by North Korean KPA forces during the Korean War was aided by the use of Soviet T-34-85 tanks.
 A North Korean tank corps equipped with about 120 T-34s spearheaded the invasion.
 These drove against a ROK Army with few anti-tank weapons adequate to deal with the Soviet T-34s.
 The North Korean tanks had a good deal of early successes against South Korean infantry, elements of the 24th Infantry Division, and the United States built M24 Chaffee light tanks that they encountered.
 For the UN forces, aerial interdiction by ground attack aircraft was the only means of slowing the advancing North Korean armor.
 The tide turned in favour of the United Nations forces in August 1950 when the North Koreans suffered major tank losses during a series of battles in which the UN forces brought heavier equipment to develop an anti-tank role, including U.S. M4A3 Sherman medium tanks backed by M26 Pershing and M46 Patton heavy tanks, along with British Centurion, Churchill, and Cromwell tanks.

 In the U.S., the 2.36 in M9A1 bazooka rocket launcher evolved into the more powerful 3.5 in M20 "Super Bazooka", which was used to good effect against North Korean armored spearheads during the Korean War.
-However, the M20 proved difficult and cumbersome to portage on foot over long distances.
+However, the M20 proved difficult and cumbersome to portage over long distances on foot.
 The Anti-Tank Aircraft Rocket, developed by the navy, also proved effective against North Korean tanks.